rayxuan2000/rayxuan2000.github.io/_pages/cv.md

 **Student Research Training Program (SRTP)**

-**Research on Coverage Oriented UAV Deployment Strategy**           11/2020-11/2021
+**Research on Coverage Oriented UAV Deployment Strategy**

-_Supervisor: Feng Yan, Associate Professor of SEU’s National Mobile Communication Research Lab_
+_Supervisor: Feng Yan, Associate Professor of SEU’s National Mobile Communication Research Lab, 11/2020-11/2021_

 *	Aim: To investigate UAV deployment strategies and optimize UAV communication coverage performance for cellular networks, IoT, wireless sensor networks, and other scenarios.
 *	Determined the target of UAV deployment optimization and implementation of the algorithm, analyzed the project’s mathematical modeling, tested the algorithm’s efficiency, simulated the actual scenario using MATLAB, and recorded data for comparison and optimization.